-The ASB recognizes the central role that professional skepticism plays in an audit.
-The proposed SAS contains several key provisions that are designed to enhance the auditor's exercise of professional skepticism, including the following:
+SAS No. 145 contains several key provisions that are designed to enhance and emphasize the auditor's professional skepticism, including the following:

-- Emphasizing the importance of exercising professional skepticism in the introductory paragraphs - Clarifying that an appropriate understanding of the entity and its environment, and the applicable financial reporting framework, provides a foundation for being able to exercise professional skepticism throughout the rest of the audit - Highlighting the benefits of exercising professional skepticism during the required engagement team discussion - Highlighting that contradictory evidence may be obtained as part of the auditor's risk assessment procedures
+- Clarifying that an appropriate understanding of the entity and its environment, and the applicable financial reporting framework, provides a foundation for being able to maintain professional skepticism throughout the audit - Highlighting the benefits of maintaining professional skepticism during the required engagement team discussion - Highlighting that contradictory evidence may be obtained as part of the auditor's risk assessment procedures.